LoQiseaking69/SephsBIOME/README.md

 We welcome contributions to the Seph's Biome project.
 Please read our contributing guidelines before submitting pull requests.

 ## License
-This project is licensed under the MPL 2.0 License - see the LICENSE.md file for details.
+This project is licensed under GNU GENERAL PUBLIC LICENSE - see the LICENSE.md file for details.

 ## Acknowledgments
 - Contributors and community members who have contributed to this project.